Should I Refinance My Federal Student Loans?

 Do I Need a High Credit Score to Refinance Federal Loans?

 Generally speaking, the better your history of dealing with debt (illustrated by your credit score), the lower your new interest rate may be, regardless of the lender you choose.
-While many lenders look at credit score as part of their analysis, however, it’s not the single defining factor.
-Underwriting criteria will vary and is different from lender to lender, which means it can pay to shop around.
+While many lenders look at credit scores as part of their analysis, however, it’s not the single defining factor.
+Underwriting criteria vary from lender to lender, which means it can pay to shop around.

 For example, SoFi evaluates a number of factors, including employment and/or income, credit score, and financial history.
-For full eligibility requirements for student loan refinancing, check here for current eligibility and licensing details.
+Check here for current eligibility requirements.

 Are There Any Fees Involved in Refinancing Federal Loans?